njaldea/3d/README.md

 # 3d

-A sveltized 3d rendering library for ease of use.
-Internally uses babylon
+A very opinionated sveltized 3d rendering library for ease of use.
+Internally uses babylon.